websecurify/node-vortex/README.md

 These states are also exposed when quering a node via the status action, i.e.

-	vortex status # shows a state such as booting, running, halthing, stoppped
+	vortex status # shows a state such as booting, running, halting, stopped